The Nelson conjecture and chain rule property: Introduction

-(Here $\overline{\mathsf A}$ denotes the closure of the operator $\mathsf A$.)
-The essential skew adjointness of the operator $\mathsf A$ is closely related to the renormalization property.
-Indeed, for autonomous bounded divergence-free vector fields $\ve$ Panov proved \cite{Panov2015, Panov2018} that (for all $d\in \N$) the operator $\mathsf{A}$ is essentially skew adjoint if and only if the RP holds for \eqref{continuity-equation} in the class $\rho\in L^2([0,+\infty)\times\R^d)$.
-In \cite{BouchutCrippa2006} it was proved that (also for bounded, but possibly non-autonomous divergence-free vector fields) the RP is equivalent to uniqueness of weak solutions to both forward and backward Cauchy problems for \eqref{continuity-equation}.
+As we will see shortly, the skew-adjointness of the operator ${\mathsf A}$ turns out to be closely related to the renormalization property.
+Originally the Conjecture~\ref{NC} was based on the following two intuitive observations:

-The Conjecture~\ref{NC} was based on the following two observations: \begin{itemize} \item for $p<2$ Nelson constructed a simple example of vector field $\ve\in L^p(\R^2)$ for which there exist infinitely many measure-preserving flows.
-A similar vector field, constructed in Proposition~\ref{ex-n}, does not have the CRP$_\infty$. \item for $p= 2$ under the additional assumption that $\ve$ is Lipschitz on the complement of a closed set of capacity zero Nelson proved that the operator $\mathsf{A}$ is indeed essentially skew adjoint. \end{itemize}
+\begin{itemize} \item[(a)] for $p<2$ Nelson constructed a simple example of vector field $\ve\in L^p(\R^2)$ for which there exist infinitely many measure-preserving flows.
+But if $\mathsf A$ was essentially skew-adjoint, then such flow would be unique; \item[(b)] for $p= 2$ under the additional assumption that $\ve$ is Lipschitz on the complement of a closed set of capacity zero Nelson proved that the operator $\mathsf{A}$ is indeed essentially skew adjoint. \end{itemize}

-Later it turned out that the integrability condition is too weak, and in the general case, without imposing additional restrictions (on differentiability, etc.), Nelson's Conjecture~\ref{NC} fails:

-\begin{prop} For any natural $d\ge 2$ there exists a compactly supported divergence-free vector field $\ve \in L^\infty(\R^d)$ such that the corresponding operator \eqref{oper-A} is not essentially skew adjoint on $L^2(\R^d)$. \end{prop}

-For $d\ge 3$ corresponding counterexamples were constructed by Aizenman~\cite{Aizenman_1978}.
-A similar example was constructed by Depauw~\cite{Depauw2003} who showed that for $d\ge 3$ the CRP$_\infty$ may fail even for bounded vector fields.
-Furthermore, it was proved in \cite{CGSW2017} that if $d \ge 3$, then for any strongly convex $\beta$ and any nonzero distribution $g\in \mathscr{D}'(\R^d)$ from a sufficiently large class it is possible to construct bounded~$\ve$ and $\rho$ such that \eqref{div(v)=0}--\eqref{div(rho v)=0} hold and $\div(\beta(\rho) \ve) = g.$ In other words, not only CRP$_\infty$ fails, but it is also possible to prescribe the \emph{defect} $g$ in \eqref{div(rho v)=0}.

-The Nelson Conjecture for $d=2$ was more tricky, but finally it was refuted for the plane case as well.
-Moreover, an~elegant geometric criterion of the RP for bounded vector fields was found.
-Namely, when $d=2$, by \eqref{div(v)=0} there exists $f\in W^{1,p}(\R^2)$ such that

-where $\nabla^\perp f \equiv (-\d_2 f, \d_1 f)$.
-The~function $f$ is known as the \emph{stream function} (or \emph{Hamiltonian}) of $\ve$.
-If $p=\infty$, then $f$ can be chosen to be Lipschitz, and in this case it was proved in \cite{ABC_2014} that uniqueness of bounded weak solutions to \eqref{continuity-equation}--\eqref{continuity-equation-initial-condition} is equivalent to the following \emph{weak Sard property} of the stream function $f$: